Research and Production

 Explore Our Research and Creative Work

-Read the latest published works from the Department of Theatre Arts.
+Read the latest published works from the Department of Theatre Arts and explore University Theatre.

 Jeremy Southard, '93, business execution consultant, Wells Fargo